Outdoor Showers

 .

-So yeah, that was fun, but not a single one showers captures why Kate has such fond memories of her outdoor shower experience.
+So yeah, that was fun, but not a single one of these showers captures why Kate has such fond memories of her outdoor shower experience.
 Maybe that’s the trick – it’s about the “experience“.
 So I dug a little deeper – and asked her “what do you remember most about the outdoor shower?”

 Are you ready?